Ultrasound

 Questions to Ask Your Doctor

-Be sure to write down in advance the questions you want to ask your doctor so you don’t forget them at your appointment.
+Be sure to write down the questions you want to ask your doctor in advance, so you don’t forget them at your appointment.
 Your questions might include:

 - When will I receive the results?